 An interpreter will be in class full-time as needed (group projects, in-class assignments, etc.)

 (For meetings or special activities) - If you need an interpreter for a meeting or special activity, you must request it at least 2 weeks in advance.
-You may contact ADA Services to make a request either by voice mail, TDD message, e-mail or fax.
+You may contact Disability Services to make a request either by voice mail, TDD message, e-mail or fax.
 Be sure to include the purpose of the need (meeting with instructor, etc.), the date and time needed, and location where the interpreter should meet you.

 Late to Class